CodeCommission/subkit/docs/ROADMAP.md

 ### Future

 * Support for @defer, @stream and @live directives
-* Collect traces of query resolvers
+* Collect traces from query resolvers

 ## Proposed designs